 According to the age and variety of turtles, they eat every kind of food that includes crabs, sea grass, shrimp, seaweed and jelly.

 They have varied feeding habits.
 Some of them only consume plants while the others consume meat.
-There are some varieties of turtles that consume meat at the young age and later as they mature, they shift their diet only to plants; this is the reason we see a difference in the overall jaw structure of different types of sea turtles.
+There are some varieties of turtles that consume meat at a young age and later as they mature, they shift their diet only to plants; this is the reason we see a difference in the overall jaw structure of different types of sea turtles.

 Baby Sea Turtles

 Baby sea turtles are very weak at birth.
 Adult sea turtles have only few predators.
 Mother turtles dig holes on the beach and lay lots of eggs.
 Then the mothers leave the eggs in the hole, and return to the ocean.
-The unprotected eggs become a main food for many predators.
+The unprotected eggs become the main food for many predators.
 As soon as the eggs hatch, the hatchlings rush into the water.
 They are easy prey for predators at this point of time.

 Fun Facts about Sea Turtles

 - There are records of leather sea turtles diving to depths greater than 1000 feet in the ocean.

 - Sometimes it appears as though the sea turtles are crying.
 These tears come out from special glands that permit them to dispose of the excess salt absorbed while they are in salt water oceans.

 - Several sea turtles hold their breath for more than 30 minutes.

 - Sea turtles do not need a fresh water supply, They survive in the water they get from the food they eat.